isabelmonge/data-harvesting/README.md

 # Stock Market Sentiment Analysis and Performance Tracking Using Scraping and APIs

-A Selenium-based web scraper using R to automate data collection, combined with API data integration and Shiny app visualization.
+A combined approach using a Selenium-based web scraper and API data integration, with Shiny app visualization for analysis.

 ## Overview